Animeshz/site/content/blog/git.md

 git reset --hard <commit-hash>  # overwrites untracked files too, riskier
 ```

-A commit-hash look like `6b1328c` can be viewed using `git log`, and alternatively `HEAD~2` is fancy way of referring to 3rd last commit in current branch.**
+A commit-hash look like `6b1328c` can be viewed using `git log`, and alternatively `HEAD~2` is fancy way of referring to 3rd last commit in current branch.

+**Note: You don't need to know this if you know rebase (below).**

 ### Rebase (Chance to edit commits)